influxdata/flux/docs/SPEC.md

 A package cannot access nor modify the identifiers belonging to the imported packages of its imported packages.
 Every statement contained in an imported package is evaluated.

+### Attributes

+Attributes define a set of properties on the subsequent source code element.

+    Attributes             = { Attribute } .
+    Attribute              = "@" identifier AttributeParameters .
+    AttributeParameters    = "(" [ AttributeParameterList [ "," ] ] ")" .
+    AttributeParameterList = AttributeParameter { "," AttributeParameter } .
+    AttributeParameter     = PrimaryExpression

+The set of defined attributes and their meaning is left to the runtime to specify.

+Example

+    @edition("2022.1")
+    package main

+### Statements

+A statement controls execution.

+    Statement      = [ Attributes ] StatementInner .
+    StatementInner = OptionAssignment
+                   | BuiltinStatement
+                   | VariableAssignment
+                   | ReturnStatement
+                   | ExpressionStatement
+                   | TestcaseStatement .

 #### Return statements

 A terminating statement prevents execution of all statements that appear after it in the same block.